Primordial gravitational waves and curvature perturbations induced energy density perturbation: Second order scalar perturbations

-In this section, we study the equations of motion of the second order scalar perturbations induced by primordial curvature and tensor perturbations in the RD era.
-The perturbed metric in the flat FRW spacetime with Newtonian gauge is given by
+In this section, we study the equations of motion and the kernel functions of the second order scalar perturbations induced by primordial curvature and tensor perturbations in the RD era.